hashicorp/consul/website/source/docs/connect/index.html.md

 sidecar proxies, those proxies "see" all service-to-service traffic and can collect data about it.
 Consul Connect can configure Envoy proxies to collect layer 7 metrics and export them to tools like Prometheus.
-Correctly instrumented application can also send open tracing data through Envoy.
+Correctly instrumented applications can also send open tracing data through Envoy.

 ## Getting Started With Connect